May ArtLinks will take place on May 24th, at 7:00pm EST! RSVP to email@example.com to receive the Zoom link!

 Time and time again, we hear just how much it means to the incarcerated artists in our network to know that folks on the outside are seeing, appreciating, and being impacted by their artwork.
 The feedback the artists receive brings them hope and validation, helps them to feel less alone, and inspires them to keep creating.
 We want all of the artists who’ve entrusted their work to JAC to know that they matter, so we hope that you’ll join us for ArtLinks Online!

-As those of you who have taken part in ArtLinks in the past know, we typically gather at Rhizome DC every other month to explore new artwork by incarcerated artists and share our reactions, reflections, and feedback with the artists by mail.
+As those of you who have taken part in ArtLinks in the past know, we typically gathered at Rhizome DC every other month to explore new artwork by incarcerated artists and share our reactions, reflections, and feedback with the artists by mail.
 We’re happy to announce that we’ve moved ArtLinks online, so that you can continue to connect with JAC’s artists from the comfort of your own home.

 The responses we receive from artists after ArtLinks events are heartfelt: